jashkenas/backbone/README.md

 Backbone supplies structure to JavaScript-heavy applications by providing models with key-value binding and custom events, collections with a rich API of enumerable functions, views with declarative event handling, and connects it all to your existing application over a RESTful JSON interface.

-With Backbone, you have the freedom to build your application with minimal constraints, while keeping your code organized and sustainable.
-It provides a robust API that lays the foundation for developing large scale web applications.
-And it encourages you to abstract your application data into models and your DOM manipulation into views, binding the two together using events.
-With only a handful of conventions to follow, Backbone makes it easy for your team to adapt to writing more standardized and readable code.

 # What's In The Box?

-* **Models** - Containers for your application data featuring built-in sync with REST services and change events
+* **Models** - Containers for application data featuring built-in sync with REST services and change events
-* **Collections** - Containers for your models that make managing groups of related models dead simple
+* **Collections** - Containers for models that handle loading and saving new models, and provide helper functions for working with lists of models
 * **Views** - Render your models and listen for events
 * **Events** - Give any object the ability to publish or subscribe to events
-* **Router** - Create the single page application you've always dreamed of
+* **Router** - Provides methods for routing client-side pages, and connecting them to actions and events

 And much more, all in under ~8kb packed and gzipped.